How to Choose and Install ATV Wheel Spacers

 Manufacturing tolerances in the cheapest ones may not be as good, and you risk getting vibrations.
 Billet aluminum spacers are preferred over cast aluminum as the accuracy of the former is generally much better than the latter.

-Aluminum is the most common, but other materials as titanium, urethane, and other composite materials are also out there.
+Aluminum is the most common, but other materials such as titanium, urethane, and other composite materials are also out there.

 1. Place the ATV on a firm and level surface